2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Communication and Digital Media Studies program.
 Please choose 5 courses per semester:

-Semester 1 - 15 credit hours Course Course Title Fall 2023 COMM 1100U Introduction to Communication and Digital Media Studies Fall 2023 COMM 1420U Living Digitally: Social Media, Society & Culture Fall 2023 SSCI 1910U Writing for the Social Sciences Winter 2024
+Semester 1 - 15 credit hours Course Course Title Fall COMM 1100U Introduction to Communication and Digital Media Studies Fall COMM 1420U Living Digitally: Social Media, Society & Culture Fall SSCI 1910U Writing for the Social Sciences Fall (choose a course from list below) Fall (choose a course from list below) Winter 2026

-Semester 2 - 15 credit hours Course Course Title Winter 2024 COMM 1320U Public Speaking and Multimedia Presentation Winter 2024 COMM 2311U The Creative Industries: Ideas, Art, Tech, Money, Power Winter 2024 COMM 3610U Strategic Communications for Influence: Rhetoric, Persuasion and Propaganda Fall or Winter
+Semester 2 - 15 credit hours Course Course Title Winter COMM 1320U Public Speaking and Multimedia Presentation Winter COMM 2311U The Creative Industries: Ideas, Art, Tech, Money, Power Winter COMM 3610U Strategic Communications for Influence: Rhetoric, Persuasion and Propaganda Winter (choose a course from list below) Winter (choose a course from list below) Fall or Winter

 - CRMN 1000U – Introduction to Criminal Justice (Fall)